csound-flossmanual/csound-floss/book/03-e-arrays.md

     amplitude-frequency pairs.
 For instance, if the FFT size is 1024, the FFT will write out 513 bins, each bin containing one value for amplitude and one value for frequency.
 So to store all these values, the array must have a size of 1026.
-In general, the size of kArr equals FFT-size plus two.
+In general, the size of *kArr* equals FFT-size plus two.
 -   The indices 0, 2, 4, ... of *kArr* will contain the amplitudes; the
-    indices 1, 3, 5, ... will contain the frequencies of the bins of a specific frame.
+    indices 1, 3, 5, ... will contain the frequencies of the bins in a specific frame.
 -   The number of this frame is reported in the *kFrame* output of *pvs2array*.
 By this parameter you know when *pvs2array* writes new